 Above: This is Ramen Rambles, the story of five wintery walks in search of a good bowl of ramen.
 To learn more about this unlikely book and others, head over to the Ways To Walk project (or click Ways to Walk under the Fine Art menu, above).

 July 31, 2017: I am pleased to announce that Ramen Rambles has been selected for inclusion in the 2nd Juried Photobook Exhibition at the Vermont Center for Photography, Brattleboro, Vermont.
 The show runs from August 24 to August 26, 2017.

-The three gallery sections shown in the menu at the top of this page - Fine Art, Travel and Public Art - will give you a sense of my varied photographic interests, ranging from fine art projects such as the Walk Project; travel projects such as the Camino Frances; and public art projects such as the Transcona Performance Pavilion.
+The three gallery sections shown in the menu at the top of this page - Fine Art, Travel and Public Art - will give you a sense of my varied photographic interests, ranging from fine art projects such as the Ways to Walk project; to travel projects such as the Camino Frances; and to public art projects such as the Transcona Performance Pavilion.

 The Travel section is all about my life-long interest in exploring new places.
-However, it is only now that I have felt comfortable presenting my travel photography along side my 'serious' photography.
-I have always felt photography has helped me to understand the places I visit.
+Photography helps me to understand the places I visit.
 They are my visual journals.
-So it is only fair that they be given an equal footing in my art practice and on this website.

-If you have any comments regarding my images, feel free to contact me.
+If you have any comments regarding my work, feel free to contact me.
 Or make use of the social media buttons located throughout the site.
 Or leave a comment on a WalkClickMake blog post.
 In the meantime, I hope you enjoy your time exploring firmangallery.com and walkclickmake.com.
-That is its primary purpose.